-Education
+Personnel/Education

+During the period covered by this report, OCAD had two Registered Professional Appraises, two appraiser registrants, and two data input persons.
 All appraisers are required to be registered with the Texas Department of License and Registration (TDLR).
 The TDLR registration requires that each appraiser must successfully complete a five-year educational program and pass a required number of course hours within a specified time.
 Additionally, all appraisers must pass review exams at levels three and four of the certification program.
 After successfully completing the required curriculum and passing the state tests, an appraiser is awarded the designation of Registered Professional Appraiser (RPA).
 There is also a requirement of at least thirty hours of continuing education units every two years in order to re-certify the RPA designation.
 OCAD currently has two RPA's on staff.
 The OCAD appraisal staff stays abreast of current trends affecting property through review of published materials, attendance at conferences, course work, and continuing education.